 A Unique Externship Opportunity in the Desert Southwest

-The audiology practice Advanced Hearing Care (AHC) and the ENT practice Alamogordo Ear Nose and Throat are jointly seeking three career-minded audiology externs for the May, 2019-May, 2020 school year.
+The audiology practice Advanced Hearing Care (AHC) and the ENT practice Alamogordo Ear Nose and Throat are jointly seeking three career-minded audiology externs for the May, 2019-May, 2020 (start date is flexible) school year.

 AHC is the premiere audiology practice of Southern New Mexico, now 24 years strong, and is established in three neighboring cities: Alamogordo, Las Cruces, and Ruidoso.
 We have been voted and awarded "Best of the Best" for seven consecutive years by the local populations.
 AHC adopts the latest research findings into our hearing care and uses state-of-the-art equipment and hearing devices.
 Successful applicants will be engaged at the cutting-edge of private practice audiology.
 Over the last decade, we have trained twenty 4th year externs.